 The SFA intend to raise individual contributions.
-Ministers have confirmed that the fee assumption has been 50% in 2012/13 and will remain at that level in 2013/14.
+Ministers have confirmed that the fee assumption will remain at 50% in 2014/15.
 In line with the majority of other colleges, Aquinas College will increase tuition fees in accordance with the rising fee assumptions.
 The price elasticity of adult learning is not yet fully understood.
 The risk for the College is that demand falls off as fees increased.
 This will impact on the growth strategy of the College.
-From 2013/14 all students aged 24 and above will be expected to fund 100% of their course costs either by their own resources or by taking out a Government loan.
-Further the funding will cease for all students if they leave the course at any stage in the academic year.
+From 2013/14 all students aged 24 and above have been expected to fund 100% of their course costs either by their own resources or by taking out a Government loan.
+This funding will cease for any student if they leave the course at any stage in the academic year.
 This introduces more uncertainty into the delivery of courses for adults.